Dickinson State University: Academics

 Dickinson State offers bachelor's degrees in more than 75 fields of study through 10 academic departments.
 The university also offers certificates and associate degrees.
 However, it specializes in business management, teacher education, and nursing.
 Most students attending DSU are business management majors although education (both elementary and secondary), nursing, natural science, and agriculture majors constitute significant areas of study.

-The university long ago outgrew its original teachers' college status and has since adopted a broader mission.
-The present programs include not only teacher education and the liberal arts, but also specialized programs in business, nursing, agriculture, and computer science.
 There is also opportunity for pre-professional study and vocational training in selected areas.

 Student programs are based on a core of General Education courses, including fine arts, humanities, natural sciences, mathematics, and the social and behavioral sciences.
 Dickinson State University students are encouraged to complete their general education requirements by the end of the sophomore year.
 Students are then free as juniors and seniors to explore a major field of study.

 Accreditation

 Dickinson State University is accredited by the Higher Learning Commission.
 Although the university was placed "on notice" in July 2012 it was removed from that status in October 2013 and is fully accredited.